-Traditions and Transitions: A Walk and Discussion in Beijing's Historic Hutongs
+Traditions and Transitions: An Introduction to Beijing's Historic Hutongs

 But this walk is more than just history.
 The hutongs are the living breathing fabric of Beijing.
 They represent Beijing’s future, as old spaces are repurposed into new commercial and residential developments.
 The past year has seen sweeping changes to Beijing's urban landscape.
 The government boarded up small shops and forced some residents out of the city center.
 What does this mean for the preservation of these historic neighborhoods and the people who live there?
 How have the pressures of urban development affected the communities who live in Beijing's historic center?